 Key Takeaways

-Many business leaders are familiar with common HR support channel such as staffing, consulting, and benefits brokers.
-But Global professional employment organizations (PEOs) provide a different kind of service that enables businesses to effectively manage risk and compliance when hiring and expanding overseas.
+Many business leaders are familiar with common HR support channels such as staffing, consulting, and benefits brokers.
+Global professional employment organizations (PEOs) provide a different service that enables businesses to manage risk and compliance when hiring and expanding overseas.

 What is a Global PEO?

-This is accomplished by the global PEO company hiring the client company’s employees and becoming the employer of record for compliance and tax purposes.
-Whilst a Global PEO manages and maintains a global payroll service and record keeping for the client employees, the client is able to direct the daily tasks of the employees, focusing on the key priorities that impact the business.
+The global PEO company hires the client company’s employees and becomes the employer of record for compliance and tax purposes.
+Whilst a Global PEO manages and maintains a global payroll service and record-keeping for the client employees, the client is able to direct the daily tasks of the employees, focusing on the key priorities that impact the business.

 An international PEO or employer of record (EOR) company provides similar HR services on a worldwide scale.
 The key difference is that a global PEO enables companies to expand their workforce into other countries without the need to set up a legal entity in each country.